 - Buy sturdy leather shoes and break them in before Pennsic, though flip-flops or crocs for midnight porta-john runs or showering are useful too.

 - Get a wool cloak.
 It will stay warm even when it’s wet.
-To economize, you can buy a big wool blanket or two at the thrift store and make it into a cloak.
+To economize, you can buy a big wool blanket or two at the thrift store to make into a cloak.

 - Pack as much as you can as far in advance as you can.
 Don’t make yourself crazy packing at the last minute.
 As soon as you’ve attended your last pre-Pennsic event, pack the items you won’t use again until Pennsic in a tote and stick it in a corner until it’s time to load the car.
 Then check those items off your list.
 That way you won’t be wondering later whether you packed something or not.

-- Pre-register.
-It’s too late now, so if you haven’t pre-registered with a group, you will have to find a single-camping space.
-Single camper space is not for “single” (unmarried) people, it’s for people who did not pre-register with a group.
-For next year, I strongly recommend camping with a group like your household, shire or barony.
-Camping with a group often gives you access to amenities like an in-camp hot shower, a communal canopy and a fire pit, as well as neighbors who can lend a hand when needed.
+- Pre-register with a group.
+It’s too late to pre-register now, but keep it in mind for next year.
+Make sure to talk to your group’s Land Agent first to verify that they’re ok with you camping with them, and let them know your tent size.
+If you don’t pre-register, you can camp in single-camping space (it’s not for “single” (unmarried) people, it’s for people who did not pre-register with a group), but I strongly recommend camping with a group like a household, shire, or barony.
+Camping with a group often gives you access to amenities like an in-camp hot shower, a communal canopy, and a fire pit, as well as neighbors who can lend a hand when needed.
 Random Scadians usually help each other in emergencies or when they see a need, but when you’re not feeling well or need a small favor, it’s easier to get assistance when you’re part of a group.

 - Pick your campmates very carefully.
-This is your time off, do not spend it with people who will annoy you.
+This is your vacation, do not spend it with people who will annoy you.

 - Check the Pennsic website, www.pennsicwar.org.
-Look at it frequently, because its content changes over time!
+Look at it frequently, because its content changes all the time!
 Study the map of the campground.
-Read the schedules, lists of activities, and classes.
+Read the schedules, event guide, Pennsic rules. and list of classes.
 Create your own schedule (or even day planner) listing the events and activities you want to attend.
-There will be too many things to do, and it will be easy to forget the ones you want most if you don’t write them down.
+There will be too many things to do, and it will be easy to forget the ones you want most if you don’t write them down or add them to your phone’s calendar.

 - Budget.
 Save ahead of time for Pennsic, remembering that you can apply grocery and entertainment money that you would have spent back home.
 Decide how much you are willing/able to spend on Pennsic, and stick to your budget or you will be paying for Pennsic until Christmas!
 Consider all the costs: entry fee, meals, drinks, gas, entertainment, and shopping.
 Decide what one or two big purchases you want to make AT Pennsic (A sword?
 Armor?
 A new gown or tunic?
 A particular book?
 A musical instrument?), and save up for them.